A sweet cake that’s just peachy.

 For the Peaches

 - Slice the peaches into thin slices (no need to peel them!) and place them in a mixing bowl.
 Toss with 3/4 teaspoons cinnamon, 3 tablespoons of sugar, and the lemon juice.
-Let rest while you make the cake batter.
+Let rest in the bowl while you make the cake batter.

 For the Pound Cake Batter

-- Grease or line a standard loaf pan with parchment and preheat the oven to 350°F.
+- Grease with cooking spray or butter, or line a standard loaf pan with parchment, and preheat the oven to 350°F.

 - In the bowl of an electric mixer fitted with the paddle attachment, cream the butter and sugar together until light and fluffy.
 Add the eggs and vanilla.
 Beat until very smooth and light.
 Scrape the bowl to make sure everything is emulsified.